imdeep2905/Tweet-Bot/README.md

 # Tweet Bot

 # Introduction
 This is a fun little project created in python.
 It will fetch random image from [Unsplash](https://source.unsplash.com/) and random caption from [sassycaptions](https://sassycaptions.com/generator/).
-Then it will post it on twitter with tweepy.
+Then it will post it on twitter using tweepy.

 # How to run